Serein

-Conducting a Sexual Harassment (POSH) inquiry amid the mandatory lockdown and work-from-home restrictions
+Conducting a sexual harassment (POSH) inquiry amid the mandatory lockdown and work-from-home restrictions

 Internal Committee (IC) members are proactively working on ways to encourage employees to reach out if they have any questions or if they observe or face sexual harassment.